cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 The CAT is the category of the message, and it is normally stamped as SPM (spam), but occasionally may be HSPM (high confidence spam) or PHISH (phishing) depending upon what other types of patterns occur in the message.

-The SFTY is the safety level of the message, the first digit (9) means the message is phishing, and second set of digits after the dot (11) means it is intra-org spoofing
+The SFTY is the safety level of the message, the first digit (9) means the message is phishing, and second set of digits after the dot (11) means it is intra-org spoofing.

 There is no specific reason code for Composite Authentication for intra-org spoofing, that will be stamped later in 2018 (timeline not yet defined).